scarfacedeb/blog/content/posts/core-erlang-from-elixir.md

     [_h@1 | _] = _list@1, _h@1 + 10 + rand:uniform().
     ```

-    Now you can get a clear picture how Elixir modules map to Erlang code.
+    Now you can get a clear picture of how Elixir modules map to Erlang code.

     But we're not finished just yet.